FullByte/FullByte.github.io/README.md

 ![Header](header.svg)

-Publishing my notes in a wiki format has been great exercise for me to to keep a certain level of quality and stay organized.
+Publishing my notes in a wiki format has been great exercise for me.
 As longs as this works well for me I will continue doing so :) The content may appear random as it deals with basically anything I find interesting and noteworthy.
+Thanks for your interest and I appreciate your pull-request for typos/errors in existing pages.

 - Visit <https://0xfab1.net> for online view
 - or <https://fullbyte.github.io> in case I messed up DNS